-If your plans for winter break include a staycation right here in Boston, you're in luck, because there are tons of cool things to do while the kids are off of school between February 19th and 23rd.
-Along with some very special exhibits, performances, and activities, we've discovered some drop-off programs for kids of parents who need childcare (or just a break).
-We're also happy to report that there are also oodles of events that are free (or nearly free).
+If your plans for winter break include a staycation right here in Boston, you're in luck, because there are tons of cool things to do while the kids are off of school between February 18 and 22.
+Along with some very special exhibits, performances, and fun activities, we've discovered some drop-off programs for kids of parents who need childcare (or just a break).
+We're also happy to report that there are also oodles of events that are free (or nearly free) this February school break.
 True, none of these events involve lounging on the beach with a tropical drink; on the plus side, they're all easy to get to—and easy on the wallet.
 For more ideas for making the most of a chilly February vacation in Boston, check out our Winter Fun Guide.

 Culture and Brainy Fun

-1. Catch a free movie—there's one each night from Monday through Thursday—at Faneuil Hall.
+1. Catch a free movie—there's one each night from Monday through Thursday at Faneuil Hall.—Boston

-5. MIT is celebrating National Engineers Week with their annual Feb Fest—build and learn along with students and scientists!
+6. MIT is celebrating National Engineers Week with their annual Feb Fest.
+Build and learn along with students and scientists!—Cambridge

-8. There are drop-in, peace-themed art-making activities every day at the Museum of Fine Arts, along with story hours on the 19th, 20th, and 21st.
+9. There are drop-in, artful animal projects every day at the Museum of Fine Arts, along with story hours on the 20th.—Boston

-13. The annual Winter Festival will take place on Boston Common on Wednesday, Febuary 21, and include such wonders as the 30-foot-high inflatable Everest Climb N Slide, a 45-foot-long toboggan tunnel, a snow maze, and free skating (and rentals!) on the Frog Pond.
+13. The annual Winter Festival will take place on Boston Common on Wednesday, February 20th.
+Enjoy arts and crafts, games, inflatables, a photo booth, and free skating (and rentals!) on the Frog Pond.—Boston

 14. If downtown isn't your style, taking the kids on a hike or a winter walk are certainly great ways to shake off cabin fever.

-17. Motivated by the graceful skaters of the Olympics?
-Lace up for free skating at these local indoor rinks or low-cost skating at these charming outdoor rinks across Greater Boston.
+16. Lace up for free skating at these local indoor rinks or low-cost skating at these charming outdoor rinks across Greater Boston.—Boston

-18. Hit the slopes at one of these nearby ski hills, all worthy of a day trip.
+17. Hit the slopes at one of these nearby ski hills, all worthy of a day trip.—various locations

-19. An even simpler way to make the most of cold weather: Snowshoeing at one of these local parks, which is great fun (and great exercise).
+19. An even simpler way to make the most of cold weather: Snowshoeing at one of these local parks, which is great fun (and great exercise).—various locations

-26. What's up, doc?
-The Bugs Bunny Festival is at the Brattle Theatre with shows all week long.
+25. What's up, doc?
+The Bugs Bunny Festival is at the Brattle Theatre with shows all week long.—Boston

 Drop-Off Camps & Clinics

-26. Tire 'em out!
-My Gym is offering drop-off camps at their Framingham and Boston locations.
+27. Tire 'em out!
+My Gym is offering drop-off camps at their Framingham and Boston locations.—Framingham, Boston

-30. Let your kids go wild at the zoo!
-First through sixth graders will explore the world of endangered animals at Franklin Park Zoo February Vacation Week Program from Tuesday the 20th through Friday the 23rd.
+29. Let your kids go wild at the zoo!
+First through sixth graders will explore the world of endangered animals at Franklin Park Zoo February Vacation Week Program from Tuesday the 20th through Friday the 23rd.—Boston

 Originally published on 2/8/2016.
 Updated by Lucie T. on 2/13/2017 and 2/11/2018.